-Once these deposits have been removed, and are maintained, the cause of the gum reaction can be eliminated, and the destructive inflammation controlled.
+Once these deposits are removed, and are maintained, the cause of the gum reaction can be eliminated, and the destructive inflammation controlled.
 Providing the tooth surface is kept clean and free of plaque, the gums will return to a healthy, non-swollen, non-inflamed state.

 If you or your family have a history of gum disease it is important that you mention this to your dentist on your first consultation and seek a thorough assessment of your gum health.

 At Larkham House, our dentists, and dental hygienists will be able to assess your susceptibility to gum disease and provide the appropriate treatment, tailored for your specific treatment needs and the best course of action for you.Back to Advanced Dentistry

 “I was referred by NHS emergency centre yesterday, was seen x-rayed and treated straight away. dentist (Matt) was very calming, gentle and informative- truly professional service' thankyou very much.🙂”